-Several positions to start as PhD students September 2024
+Several positions to start as PhD students September 2024 and one postdoctoral position for January 2025

 Three fully funded 4 year Ph.D. positions will be funded to the level of €22,000 per annum for a start in August 2024 with a 1st September registration as a PhD student.
 These positions are open until filled.
 It is not limited to applications from Irish, EU or UK nationals at present and non-EU applicants will be considered.
+Details are below.

-Details will be added below in time.
+One postdoctoral research position is available and the details are also listed below.
 At present enquiries should be addressed by email to me.

-Three PhD positions
+Three open PhD positions

 Project on Exploiting Novel Covalently Integrated Porphyrin Networks, their Characterisation and their use as Sensors